sara-soomro/Sara-Zoomcamp-2025/README.md

 Loaded Data in BigQuery  through GCP Bucket . first download data -> load to GCP and then make tables in BigQuery to make a big table containing data from multiple months

+** Week4 **
+Week 4 is under the Analytics/Week4 folder - find all the dbt models in core/ staging folder contains all the sql files to do all 7 questions . the images of BigQuery runs are added too .